CHernandezNY/k8s-ansible/README.md

 Deployment environment must have Ansible 2.16.0+
 All nodes should have Python3 installed
-controllers and workers must have passwordless SSH access
+All nodes must have passwordless SSH access

 ## Usage